 - The plan may be renewable or the coverage may last until old age.

-- There might be plans that also offer a savings component, where a fund gets accumulated over the years and becomes available for withdrawal at some point in time.
+- There might be plans that also offer a savings component, where a fund gets accumulated over the years and becomes available for withdrawal at some later point in the future.

 How is critical illness plan different from HMO?